Dermestaria

 The biggest commercial dermestid beetle breeder of the European Union!

-Born from a hobby that kept on getting bigger together with the growing number of beetles.
+A hobby that kept on growing, together with the number of beetles.

 What are dermestid beetles?